 Dr. Michelle Mierzwa and Dr. William Barrett work closely with Dr. James Augsburger in the use of ocular brachytherapy for ocular melanoma.
 Patients come from throughout the United States for this treatment, and we have substantial experience with the use of stereotactic radiosurgery for ocular melanomas as well.

 Dr. Michelle Mierzwa has additional expertise in treating gastrointestinal cancers and works closely in a multidisciplinary approach with gastrointestinal surgical oncologists, diagnostic radiologists, pathologists, gastroenterologists and medical oncologists at the university.

-Dr. Brad Huth is the newest member of the department faculty, and he is providing treatment for a wide variety of cancers, including breast and lung, along with leukemias and lymphomas.
+Dr. Brad Huth provides treatment for a wide variety of cancers, including breast and lung, along with leukemias and lymphomas.